 Therefore, if the smallest letter or stroke will not disappear from the Hebrew word and Scripture is accurate even to the plurality of a word, then a single word or multiple words in Isaiah 11:6 will not disappear or change either.
 To conclude otherwise means the Jesus lied.
 It would mean that God was not powerful enough to protect the Word of God or sovereign enough to keep all of the words.

 This means that Jesus Christ, our God, has declared that Isaiah 11:6 could not have had such a radical change.
 Now a word of caution must be given.
 Jesus was not referring to the wide range of varying, modern English Bibles.
 He was referring to the Hebrew language in which the Old Testament was written in the original autographs.
 The real issue is not the accuracy of the Roman Catholic Church or past memories, but can we trust Christ and Scripture.
 Have the requirements for salvation changed?
-The testimony and witness of the Scriptures is that every word is inspired by God (2 Timothy 3:16) and the Holy Spirit moved men to write (2 Peter 1:21).
+The testimony and witness of Scripture is that every word is inspired by God (2 Timothy 3:16) and the Holy Spirit moved men to write (2 Peter 1:21).
 The Scriptures we have today are written by the Holy Spirit and since Jesus has promised that they are unchanged, that means Isaiah 11:6 has not changed either.
 It should be noted that the Roman Catholic Bible, the Douay-Rheims Bible, cites wolf and lamb and not lion and lamb.

 For more information about the inspiration of Scripture and how God has protected its accuracy, visit the following studies: “What does it mean that the Bible is inspired?” and “Does the Bible contain errors, discrepancies, contradictions or mistakes?”
 The Bible also teaches us that Jesus endorsed the Old Testament.
 For more information visit “What books belong in the Bible? – Canon of Scripture.”